 Pursuant to section 37-92-501(4)(b)(I)(B), C.R.S., the Subdistrict has reached agreement with a multitude of ditches whereby they accept that, subject to the specific provisions of the forbearance agreement, injury to their water rights resulting from the use of groundwater by ARP Wells may be remedied by means other than providing water to replace stream depletions, when they are the calling right on the Conejos River system, Alamosa River, or Rio Grande.
+The majority of these contracts with individual ditches were made for three-year terms.

-The projected acre-feet of forbearance was based on an analysis of the number of days each ditch was the calling right in years of similar hydrologic conditions as those predicted in 2023.
+The projected acre-feet of forbearance was based on an analysis of the number of days each ditch was the calling right in years of similar hydrologic conditions as those predicted in

+2023.
 The year used for the analysis for the Rio Grande was 2019.
 The analysis for the Alamosa was also 2019.
 The average number of days each ditch was estimated to be the calling right was then multiplied by the average daily acre-feet of injurious stream depletions during the Plan Year, excluding months outside the irrigation season.
 The expected yields listed in Table 3.1 are intended to be a conservative estimate of their potential yield to show the Subdistrict's ability to remedy injurious stream depletions.
 The estimate for the Rio Grande Canal did not include days that "Special Water" priorities were the calling rights even though all or a portion of those rights are included in forbearance agreements with the Subdistrict for the Plan Year and may be utilized at the discretion of the Subdistrict.

 To project the Conejos forbearance potential, the Subdistrict used call records from 2019.
-The justification for this comparison between 2019 and 2023 is the soil moisture conditions, streamflow conditions, and long-range temperature outlook are projected to be very similar.
+The justification for this comparison between 2019 and 2023 is that the soil moisture conditions, streamflow conditions, and long-range temperature outlook are projected to be very similar.
 The Subdistrict has confidence this is a reasonable way to project the amount of forbearance the Subdistrict anticipates they could conservatively expect to use for the 2023 Plan Year.
 Documentation for the estimated yield analysis of the various forbearance contracts was provided by the Subdistrict as a supplement to the ARP.

 It is noted that the majority of these agreements allow the Subdistrict to remedy injurious stream depletions under the agreement or by providing water at the Subdistrict's sole discretion.
+Four of the agreements do not allow this flexibility, the Alamo, Ball Bros 1 & 2, Los Sauces, and William Stewart, so are "mandatory" forbearance agreements.

 The Subdistrict made an agreement with the Guadalupe and Brazos Del Norte Ditches to store in Platoro Reservoir the amount of depletion owed daily when the Ditches are the calling priority.
-The stored water is to be released later by the Conejos Water

-Conservancy District at the discretion of the Ditches, and must be released within the same calendar year as it was stored.
+The stored water is to be released later by the Conejos Water Conservancy District at the discretion of the Ditches, and must be released within the same calendar year as it was stored.
 Exercise of this agreement is at the sole discretion of the Subdistrict.
 As stated in the agreement, any releases of this water will be in compliance with the legal and physical restrictions on such releases.